-- The approach that we have undertaken at Seycove to help our First Nations (FN) students achieve success is two fold.
+The approach that we have undertaken at Seycove to help our First Nations (FN) students achieve success is two fold.
 First we are working hard to build bridges between our school and the Tsleil Waututh community.
 To that end we have undertaken several initiatives.
 Each term, when report cards go home we have organized, in partnership with the Band school, a gathering between the students and parents and staff of our school.
 Last year proved successful in building those connections and consequently, we want to continue to improve fostering our First Nations partnerships.
 Parents have the opportunity to meet the teachers, administration and support staff and share concerns and ideas about their children's progress at our school.
-Our First Nations coordinator has also been visiting the community twice monthly to meet with parents, students and other community members. - Next year we are looking to have a dedicated First Nations support class where are Seycove First Nations support team can provide a more consistent venue for our students.
+Our First Nations coordinator has also been visiting the community twice monthly to meet with parents, students and other community members.

-- We will continue to look at opportunities to raise awareness with our students surrounding First Nations culture (i.e. Grade assemblies, school ceremonies, new FN support class) planned by our First Nations students and community members. - Through a more concentrated approach with a First Nations support block we are looking to improve our Grade to Grade student transition rates.
+- We will continue to look at opportunities to raise awareness with our students surrounding First Nations culture (i.e. Grade assemblies, school ceremonies) planned by our First Nations students and community members. - Through a more concentrated approach with a First Nations support block we are looking to improve our Grade to Grade student transition rates.